Sacred practice enshrined in new Qld bill - Shepparton News

 "They can practise their culture without having to worry whether they are going to have to disclose or let this person know, let the child know, where they come from."

-McRose Elu, from the Khoedal clan of Saibai Island, said the process of enshrining lore into law had been difficult because child rearing practice was sacred and secret
+McRose Elu, from the Khoedal clan of Saibai Island, said the process of enshrining lore into law had been difficult because the child-rearing practice was sacred and secret

 "We had to really struggle through to make you understand perfectly," she said.